 - decreased the time taken to reimburse customers; and

-- delivered an education program to employees to share ‘lessons learnt’ from customer remediation and to prevent future remediation from occurring (Australia Division).
+- delivered an education program to employees to share 'lessons learnt' from customer remediation and to prevent future remediation from occurring (Australia)

-We publicly report on our progress against these targets in our sustainability reporting.
+We publicly report on our progress against these targets in our ESG reporting.

 One of our strategic priorities is to deliver a purpose and values-led transformation of the bank.